zeek/zeek-docs/frameworks/input.rst

                                   $fields=Val, $ev=blacklistentry]);
         }

 The main difference in the declaration of the event stream is, that an event stream needs no separate index and value declarations -- instead, all source data types are provided in a single record definition.

+Another difference to table streams is, that event streams do not track changes like table streams.
+Hence, every change will raise a event of type ``Input::EVENT_NEW``, with the new line content.
+No event will be raised when a line is removed.

+Note that, due to this, reading data to events has a lower overhead than reading data into sets/tables.
+When reading to events, the input framework has to keep only minimal internal state, whereas when reading to tables the input framework has to keep state about every input line to determine changes.

 Apart from this, event streams work exactly the same as table streams and support most of the options that are also supported for table streams.